PiercingXX/Piercingxx/README.md

 - Device enablement (Surface devices, and more obsecure tablets and touchscreens)
 - Workhorse server for self hosting: website, local AI, business communications, and storage.

 If you like scripts that remove friction, enforce taste, and deliver a clean Wayland UX—this is that.
-If you don’t, there’s always “try turning it off and on again.”
+If you don’t, oh well.

 ---